vwala/docs/content/merchant/integrating-with-other-apps.md

 #### Klaviyo

-You can automatically sync your influencer list (and there marketing performance stats) to Klaviyo.
+You can automatically sync your influencer list (and their marketing performance stats) to Klaviyo.
 You can set this up via `my account > store settings > klaviyo`.
+Your data will be automatically synced twice per day.

+#### ActiveCampaign

+You can automatically sync your influencer list (and their marketing performance stats) to ActiveCampaign.
+You can set this up via `my account > store settings > ActiveCampaign`.
 Your data will be automatically synced twice per day.

 #### Other